ritalinui/ripex-emotemenu/README.md

    ```
 4. Configure `config.lua` to match your server preferences.
 5. Done!
 Launch your server and test the emote menu.
+6. If you have any problems you can contact us on discord.

 ---